-Deutsche Bank's dividend payments are subject to its ability to report sufficient levels of distributable profits under its standalone financial statements in accordance with German accounting rules ("HGB") for the respective fiscal year.
-Following a net loss in its HGB standalone financial statements for the financial year 2019 prior to utilization of capital reserves in accordance with § 150 section 4 AktG and the corresponding dividend payment restriction Deutsche Bank has announced that no dividend payment will be proposed for the financial year 2019.
-For the financial year 2020, Deutsche Bank does not expect to distribute a dividend.
-Deutsche Bank views this to be also supportive in complying with the ECB's guidance for banks to maintain a sound capital base whilst providing the needed support for the economy during the COVID-19 pandemic.
-Deutsche Bank aims to free up capital for distribution from 2022 onwards targeting a competitive dividend payout ratio.
+Deutsche Bank's dividend payments are subject to its ability to report sufficient levels of distributable profits under its standalone financial statements in accordance with German accounting rules (HGB) for the respective fiscal year.
+Following a net loss in Deutsche Bank's HGB standalone financial statements for the financial year prior to utilization of capital reserves in accordance with § 150 section 4 AktG and the corresponding dividend payment restriction Deutsche Bank announced that no dividend payment will be proposed for the financial year 2019.
+For the financial year 2020, Deutsche Bank expects a nil dividend as well and aims to free up capital for distribution from 2022 onwards targeting a competitive dividend payout ratio.

 By the nature of its business, Deutsche Bank is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, especially in the U.S. Such matters are subject to many uncertainties.
-While Deutsche Bank has resolved a number of important legal matters and made progress on others, Deutsche Bank expects the litigation and enforcement environment to remain challenging in the short term.
+While Deutsche Bank has resolved a number of important legal matters and made progress on others, it expects the litigation and enforcement environment to remain challenging in the short term.
 For 2020, and with a caveat that forecasting litigation charges is subject to many uncertainties, Deutsche Bank expects litigation charges, net, at similar levels to those experienced in 2019.